 - 1 first down allowed at half field (4 downs total)

-- A safety results in a change of possession; no additional points.
+- A safety results in a change of possession at own goal line; no additional points.

 - Runner is down when flag is pulled and ball is spotted where the body is on the turf (where your foot is, not where the ball is)